noris-network/koris/docs/resize.rst

 What happens under the hood
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Although one subcommand `add` is used for adding masters and nodes, under the
-hood, adding master and worker nodes take very different code paths.

-When we add a worker node the following happens:
+When we add a worker node or a master node the following happens:

  1. A bootstrap token is created in Kuberenetes.
  2. This bootstrap token is fetched and injected into a cloud-init script, which